y92ding/bamboosweeper/README.md

 ## Play the Game

-- You can play the game here: [Bamboosweeper](http://34.210.60.116:8080) (Note: the server might be down during development)
+- You can play the game here: [Bamboosweeper](http://34.217.108.240:8080).
-- This is an ongoing project.
-Features and the interface will be updated continually.
+- Click "Game" tab to start playing.
+You can choose a username or use the default: "unknown".
+- If you win the game, your username and score will be recorded and displayed in "Rankings".
 - Enjoy the game! :D